learnfromgirls/argon2-go-withsecret/README.md

 the argon2 algorithm is designed to be hard for specialist hardware to speed up.

-See [Ballon Hashing] (https://eprint.iacr.org/2016/027.pdf) TLDR; You must use mode argon2id with largest memory you can afford.
+See [Ballon Hashing] (https://eprint.iacr.org/2016/027.pdf) TL;DR You must use mode argon2id with largest memory you can afford.

 For example an attacker can rent GPU accelerated AWS EC2 instances (g3.16xlarge) with say 8000 cores and 488 Gbytes.
 With the default 64Mbytes per password trial,